gbrembati/terraform-cloudguard-gke/2-k8s-workload/README.md

 ![GCP Service Account](/zimages/create-gcp-serviceaccount.jpg)

-Once you have created the Service account you would need to create a JSON Key and put it in the project folder:
+Once you have created the Service account you would need to create a JSON Key and put it in this project folder:

 ![GCP SA Key](/zimages/create-gcp-key.jpg)